Exact G$_2$-structures on compact quotients of Lie groups: The solvable case

 \begin{remark} If the derivation $D\in\Der(\frs)$ is not nilpotent, then the nilradical of $\frg = \frs\rtimes_D\R$ coincides with the nilradical $\frn$ of $\frs$.
 Otherwise, it is given by $\frn\rtimes_D\R$. \end{remark}

 The structure equations of all six-dimensional unimodular solvable non-nilpotent Lie algebras can be found in the literature.
 Here, we consider the list given in \cite[Appendix A]{Boc}, where the classification results of various preceding works have been meticulously collected.
-The structure equations of the decomposable Lie algebras can be determined from the tables A.1, A.3, A.4, A.5, A.6, A.7 in \cite{Boc} and they are listed in Table \ref{tabledec} of Appendix \ref{appendix}.
-The structure equations of the indecomposable Lie algebras are given in the tables A.9 -- A.19 of the same paper, and we refer the reader to it for the list.
+The structure equations of the decomposable unimodular Lie algebras can be determined from the tables A.1, A.3, A.4, A.5, A.6, A.7 in \cite{Boc}, and they are listed in Table \ref{tabledec} of Appendix \ref{appendix}, where the unimodular Lie algebra $\frg_{4,2}^{-2}$ not appearing in Table A.1 of \cite{Boc} is also included (see \cite{Mub}).
+The structure equations of the unimodular indecomposable Lie algebras are given in the tables A.9 -- A.19 of \cite{Boc}, and we refer the reader to it for the list.

 In what follows, the non-abelian Lie algebras are denoted as in \cite{Boc}, namely we use the symbol $\frg_{n,k}$ to denote the $k^{th}$ Lie algebra of dimension $n$ appearing in the list of non-isomorphic $n$-dimensional solvable Lie algebras.
 Moreover, superscripts like $\frg^{p,q,\ldots}$ denote the values of the real parameters on which a Lie algebra depends.
 Finally, we denote the $n$-dimensional abelian Lie algebra $n\frg_1$ by $\R^n$.